Soaking up the atmosphere at Qatar 2022: What it's like at a 'dry' World Cup – KION546

 “We measure the risks associated with those who are intoxicated, and the risk becomes higher,” he said.

-“Sometimes, you might have small incidents right, left and center and those incidents might lead to what we call a snowboard effect, a major incident.
+“Sometimes, you might have small incidents right, left and center and those incidents might lead to what we call a [snowball] effect, a major incident.

 “So, since you know that there is a risk, there is a potential for harm, what would you do?
 You eliminate that element.”